gyshan/gyshan.github.io/_posts/2018-04-16-solved-SSL-connect-error.md

 Installation failed: SSL connect error
 {% endhighlight %}

-To address this issue, I turned to download the zipball from github, unzip the zipball and install the package locally.
+To address this issue, I turned to download the zipball from GitHub, unzip the zipball and install the package locally.
 Soon after this move, everything goes well.

 {% highlight bash %}
 >library(devtools)